SammyJLee/Running-Meetings/docs/Setting roles.md

 :x: Bad example: Susie said a,b,c, Fred said d, e, f, the group decided z.

-√ Good example: The group discussed y and decided z.
+:white_check_mark: Good example: The group discussed y and decided z.
 Susie will email a draft to all team members by Feb 28, 2023.

 ## Match agenda items/numbering exactly